mongodb/docs/source/reference/aggregation.rst

 .. expression:: $isoDate

-   Converts a :term:`JSON document` that contains date constituents into an date-typed object (i.e. in :term:`ISODate` format.)
+   Converts a :term:`document` that contains date constituents into an date-typed object (i.e. in :term:`ISODate` format.)

    :expression:`$isoDate` takes the following form: